 Quality and standards

-Quality assessment of universities and colleges
+How are universities and colleges regulated?

 England

-All universities and colleges on Discover Uni are either registered, or the courses you see are quality assured by a registered provider
+All universities and colleges on Discover Uni are either registered, or the courses you see are quality assured by a registered provider.
+You can find the full list of registered providers on the Office for Students register of providers.

 Scotland

+The Scottish Funding Council (SFC) oversees the quality of Scottish higher education.
 SFC does this through the five elements of its Quality Enhancement Framework (QEF):

 Enhancement Led Institutional Review (ELIR)